timewave-computer/feels-model/docs/011_lp_dual_fee_model.md

 * **Dynamic scaling** responds to actual system needs, not individual actions

 This model transforms passive liquidity provision into an adaptive, responsive system that maintains equilibrium between LP profitability and protocol health.

+## Exdending to Multi-Party Incentive Design

+This dual fee model demonstrates how to balance incentives between two key parties: LPs (users) and the System.
+For a more comprehensive framework that extends to multi-party incentive design, see the [Shapley Model](./003_shapley_model.md).

+The Shapley Model provides a theoretically grounded approach to:
+- Allocating value across multiple tiers (System, Pool, User)
+- Ensuring fair compensation based on marginal contributions
+- Creating sustainable economic equilibria in complex multi-sided markets

+While this dual fee model focuses on the practical LP-System balance, the Shapley framework offers a complete view of what system-level incentive design should aim to achieve when coordinating multiple stakeholder groups.